JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

     + git pull/git merge = new commit
     + now git status is one ahead
     + then git push
+- demo the push/pull parts on the command line, especially the rejected message
 - that is a lot to take in...but hopefully that framework will give you a useful way to think about git commits and branches
-- should probably demo the push/pull parts on the command line, especially the rejected message?

 ## deleting, renaming, and moving files